Scan Vulnerabilities in Nmap

 Perform a Basic Network Scan

-In this first step, you will get acquainted with Nmap by performing a basic scan.
+In this step, you will get acquainted with Nmap by performing a basic scan.
 A basic scan is used to discover which ports are open on a target machine.
 An open port indicates that a service (like a web server or SSH) is running and listening for connections.

 The lab environment has been pre-configured with several services running on localhost (your own virtual machine) for you to practice on.
 The nmap tool is already installed.